zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 You can find `PatentCitation.java` file in `./wordcount/src/main/java/nz/co.blogspot.anlisaldhana/` folder.

 I moved the `cite75_99.txt` to `./wordcount/jobs/patent-citation/input` folder.
+(GitHub has a file size limit, so you can find this file zipped, please unzip it before running the hadoop process.)

 I run the the `PatentCitation` with IntelliJ runner with the following params: